brandonbloom/fipp/README.md

 In my non-scientific testing, it has proven to be at least five times as fast as `clojure.pprint`.
-It also has the nice property of printing no later than having consumed the bound amount of memory, so you see your first few lines of output instantaneously.
+It also has the nice property of printing no later than having consumed the bounded amount of memory, so you see your first few lines of output instantaneously.

 The core algorithm is described by Swierstra and Chitil in [Linear, Bounded, Functional Pretty-Printing](http://kar.kent.ac.uk/24041/1/LinearOlaf.pdf).